-What is Etching? – A Complete Etching Printing Process.
+What is Etching? & Complete Step-by-Step Process.

 The etching is an intaglio printing technique that is a captivating and time-honoured intaglio process that has intricate and versatile methods.
 This Printmaking process allows artists to create finely detailed, expressive, and richly textured images on a variety of surfaces, most commonly on metal plates through a combination of artistic skills and chemical reactions.
-Etching stands as one of the four major intaglio techniques in printmaking, alongside engraving, dry point, and aquatint.
+Etching stands as one of the four major intaglio techniques in printmaking, alongside engravingdry point, and aquatint.

 Etching Printing Process